onsi/disco/saturdaydisco/templates/invitation.tmpl.md

 Respond with /approve or /yes or /shipit to send the invite.
 Respond with /deny or /no or to send the no-invite e-mail.
+Respond with /abort to turn off the scheduler and enter manual mode.
 Ignore this e-mail to have me send the invite eventually

 Anything below the your command will be added to the top of the e-mail.